-When UNZA build hostels and the student sisters were accommodated there, Kalundu hostel was no longer needed as hostels for student sisters .
-Upon discernment by ZEC and ZAS, it was agreed that it be should utilized to answer the need for formation for the sisters.
-In 1974, ZAS began a programme for the formation of Novices in the second year as well as preparation of their first profession.
+When UNZA build hostels and the student sisters were accommodated there, the Kalundu hostels were no longer needed as hostels for student sisters.
+Upon discernment by ZEC and ZAS, it was agreed that it should be utilized to answer the need for formation for the sisters.
+In 1974, ZAS began a programme for the formation of Novices in the second year as well as preparation for their first profession.

 Different Congregations were managing agencies and up to 2017 the centre has trained over 1,100 sisters in Leadership and Formation from all over Africa.

 Kalundu Study Centre continues to respond to the diverse needs of the sisters within and outside the country by offering short and long courses to respond to the emerging needs in various congregations and in society.
 In the ZAS Diamond Jubilee year 2018, ZAS made a decision to have an inter-congregation community to manage Kalundu Study Centre.